About the study

 There is only one of you and you deserve the best care possible, given in a timely manner.
 Don’t let any obstacles get in the way of your treatment.

-For more information on how you can get financial help, visit the Breastcancer.org Paying for Your Care pages.
+For more information on how you can get financial help, visit the Breastcancer.org Covering the Cost of Your Breast Cancer Care pages.

 To talk with others about chemotherapy treatment, join the forum Chemotherapy - Before, During, and After.

 Written by: Jamie DePolo, senior editor